EricRaes/marker_gene_manuscript/README.md

     * summarizing data, and calculating statistics for the paper.
 - The 'KO comparision' directory includes the necessary files for:
     * the comparative analysis between the KEGG Orthologs (KO) predictions from PICRUSt2 and the KOs profiled from corresponding shotgun metagenomes (MGS).
+- The 'shotgun MGS' directory details the shotgun MGS workflow and the links to the SqueezeMeta pipeline https://github.com/jtamames/SqueezeMeta
 - Please note that the code for the PICRUSt2 analyses are not in this repository but can be found here https://github.com/picrust/picrust2 instead.
 The input file for the PICRUSt2 analyses can be found in the data directory folder